Yoga

 Everyone is invited to do Yoga at their own pace with teacher guidance and appropriate modifications as required.
 In some ways, Yoga may be initially challenging for some people, as the postures or movement or breathwork may not be what you are used to in daily life.
 Synchronised Movement welcomes you, however you are and whatever your Yoga intentions may be.

-Synchronised Movement offers group Yoga classes.
+Synchronised Movement offers group Yoga and Chair Yoga classes.

 Yoga practice and practices